htd7z/Wordle/README.md

 \[v2] Wordle game using console I/O and Python turtle graphics.

-* Use the console to guess a 5-letter word within 6 tries.
+* Use the console to guess a five-letter word within six tries.
 * Gray/Black highlighting means that the letter is not in the word at all.
 * Yellow highlighting means that the letter is in the word, but in the wrong spot.
 * Green highlighting means that the letter is in the word and is in the right spot.